 1. Personalized Salutation

 If you’re following the tips above, this shouldn’t be an issue.
-But let me tell you, how many emails I receive on a daily basis that do not include a personalized salutation.
-Everything from Dear Webmaster, Sir, Madam, and my personal favorite, Hey!
-Nothing says that you don’t care, more than a non-personalized salutation, especially when the email address contains the recipients first name.
+But let me tell you, how many emails I receive daily that do not include a personalized salutation.
+Everything from Dear Webmaster, Sir, Madam, and my personal favorite, Hey You!
+Nothing says that you don’t care more than a non-personalized salutation, especially when the email address contains the recipients first name.
 Take the time to personalize your email and make sure to spell their name correctly, the small details matter.
-And never ever, copy and paste your press release into the body of an email, take the time to write a personalized letter just for them.
+And never, copy and paste your press release into the body of an email, take the time to write a personalized note just for them.

 2. Being Abrupt